Awhikax/ZBot/docs/index.rst

 .. warning:: The bot and documentation are still in progress.
 This means that not all the commands in the bot are necessarily present in the doc, and vice versa!

-.. note:: Some commands have changed somewhat since the last version of the bot.
-The list of major changes is `available here <migrating.html>`_.

 If you want to invite this bot to a server, `just click here <https://discordapp.com/oauth2/authorize?client_id=486896267788812288&scope=bot&permissions=1007021171>`_!

 .. toctree::